- AJ Products UK

 A new setting can engage staff and inspire fresh ideas.
 Try going to a local coffee shop for team catch ups or hiring a venue for important meetings.
 If you want to go further still, hold a walking meeting and get outdoors.
 Remember to let everyone know in advance so they can come prepared and enjoy the experience!

-9. End the meeting with a clear focus
+10. End the meeting with a clear focus and cut unnecessary meetings

 At the end of the meeting, be clear about what has been achieved and what responsibilities people have going forward.
 Send a recap e-mail afterwards to sum up the key points; include a breakdown of any tasks that need to be completed with deadlines so that everyone knows what is expected of them.